josephwb/turboMEDUSA/README.md

 	install.packages("MEDUSA_0.93-4-16.tar.gz", repos=NULL, type="source", INSTALL_opts="--byte-compile");

+If you instead prefer the command line (Windows prompt, or Mac/Unix Terminal), navigate to the directory containing the MEDUSA *.tar.gz file and type in the prompt:

+	R CMD install --byte-compile MEDUSA_0.93-4-16.tar.gz

 The "--byte-compile" option is optional and regards performance.
 In order to use this option, you must have a fortran compiler.
 Compilers are available on the CRAN homepage (e.g. for Mac: http://cran.r-project.org/bin/macosx/tools/).
 If you cannot be bothered with this, just omit the option:

 	install.packages("MEDUSA_0.93-4-15.tar.gz", repos=NULL, type="source");